How I access the world of cryptocurrency in 2021

 Newton may have less crypto currency options than Coinsquare but it does have one great advantage over the older broker: free e-transfer payments.
 That’s right, instead of waiting days for your bill payment to process, you can send money over to your Newton account in generally under 20 minutes!
 This is great because it lets you use your money faster and helps to alleviate the potential stress from being unsure of whether you put in the right bill payment info or not.
 Another neat thing about Newton is that the app itself is a much cleaner and modern design which makes learning it and its features very easy.
 Another thing I can say about Newton is that they have great customer service.
 Once when I was trying to transfer one crypto from Newton to Binance and had enterred in an entirely different crypto’s address they contacted me and helped me correct the mistake!
 Oh and if you use this link to signup, you and I will both get $25 when you buy or trade your first $100 in crypto!

-In either case, what you do next depends on how far you want to go.
+Whatever the option you choose, what you do next depends on how far you want to go.

 Want the simplest option to start?
-Just buy some Bitcoin, Ethereum or Litecoin and et voila, you are now a proud owner of some cryptocurrency.
+Just buy some Bitcoin, Ethereum or other coin and et voila, you are now a proud owner of some cryptocurrency.
 You will notice that your $ value will immediately drop and that is normal: most brokers are “no fees” which just means that they make money off the difference in price between the BUY and SELL (otherwise known as the SPREAD).
 This is inescapable and necessary: brokers need to eat too.

 Now that you have purchased some cryptocurrency, you might want to park your crypto into a wallet like Metamask (a universal crypto wallet that defaults to using the Ethereum network), Zilpay (a wallet made for use with the Ziliqa network) or Trust Wallet (a wallet designed to use many different cryptos and their networks).
 Be sure to research what wallet is compatible with your crypto and be sure to safely store your seed key (a 12+ combination of words unique to your wallet and used as a user ID of sorts).

 In the world of crypto, a wallet is simply a sort of crypto chequing account that can take the form of browser extension, smartphone app or hardware wallet and is accessible to anyone and everyone.
 Browser extensions like Metamask and Zilpay are secure and free just like smartphone apps like Trust Wallet while Hardware wallets like the Ledger Nano are even more secure but cost money, money which most beginners should use for buying crypto because there’s little reason to spend $120 US to protect your $40 CAD crypto investment.